vais-ral/CIL-Docs/docs/beamhardening.rst

 As well as a Python environment the software depends on a number of additional packages being available.
 An easy way to access most of the required packages is to download the Anaconda Python environment which is available for Linux, MacOS and Windows systems from https://www.continuum.io/downloads.
-The software has been developed using Python version 2.7.
+The software has been developed using Python version 2.7, though it should also run with Python 3 as well.
 It is recommended that the user installs this before installing the CarouselFit software.
 Alternatively the user may install the required packages in their local Python installation, if they are not already available.